retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

 - Setup Teams or use GitHub Discussions
   - Most hacks will have multiple breakout teams
   - Add coaches to breakout teams
-  - We used `Teams Chats` (not channels) and it worked well
+  - We used `Teams Meetings` (not channels or chats) and it worked well
   - Encourage everyone to use the `Join` button and work `in the open`
   - Allows coaches to `drop in`

 ## Execution

-> Duration: 3-4 days is a good estimate to go deeper via `Challenges`
+> Duration: 2-4 days is a good estimate to go deeper via `Challenges`

 ### Day 1 Agenda